Josh Bailey: Professional

 In the 2009 offseason, the Islanders drafted John Tavares first overall in the 2009 NHL entry draft.
-The Islanders began the 2009-10 season with six consecutive loses before earning their first win on October 21 against the Carolina Hurricanes.
+The Islanders began the 2009-10 season with six consecutive losses before earning their first win on October 21 against the Carolina Hurricanes.
 Bailey was made a healthy scratch for one game on November 13, 2009, although the reason was never released to the public.
 Upon returning to the Islanders lineup, he scored three goals and one assist through five games.
 In late December, Bailey was temporarily moved out of his natural centreman position and converted into a left winger.
 After scoring a goal on November 27, he experienced a month-long scoring drought before breaking the streak on December 29.
 Bailey improved his scoring at the start of January and recorded six points over six games.
 On April 9, in the third-last game of the season, Bailey suffered facial fractures after being boarded by Alexei Ponikarovsky of the Pittsburgh Penguins.
 As such, he was forced to miss the final two games of the season, and Ponikarovsky was suspended for two games.
 Bailey finished his sophomore season with a career-high 16 goals and 19 assists.

 After a better start to the 2010–11 season, he was injured with a hip pointer, missing two games.
 Upon returning, he had no points in a 13-game stretch, prompting the Islanders to send Bailey to their American Hockey League (AHL) affiliate, the Bridgeport Sound Tigers, in late November.
 At this point in his career, Bailey was cited as an example of part of the nadir of the Islanders franchise.
 At the time of the demotion, Bailey had played 159 games, one less than the required tenure needed to clear waivers.
 Bailey played 11 games in the AHL and scored six goals and 11 assists before being brought back to the NHL in late December.
 In his first game back with the Islanders, he scored two goals and an assist to break his 14-game goalless drought.
 Bailey finished the season with the Islanders, registering 22 points in 52 games.
 On September 15, 2011, he signed a two-year contract with the Islanders.